 We did not cover random-coefficient models for binary responses in this chapter but have included two exercises (10.3 and 10.8), with solutions provided, involving these models.
 The issues discussed in chapter 4 regarding linear models with random coefficients are also relevant for other generalized linear mixed models.
-The syntax for random-coefficient logistic models is analogous to the syntax for linear randomcoefficient models except that xtmixed is replaced with xtmelogit and gllamm is used with a different link function and distribution (the syntax for linear randomcoefficient models in gllamm can be found in the gllamm companion).
+The syntax for random-coefficient logistic models is analogous to the syntax for linear randomcoefficient models except that mixed is replaced with melogit and gllamm is used with a different link function and distribution (the syntax for linear random-coefficient models in gllamm can be found in the gllamm companion).
 Three-level random-coefficient logistic models for binary responses are discussed in chapter 16.
-In chapter 11, gllamm will be used to fit random-coefficient ordinal logistic regression models; see section 11.7.2.
+In chapter 11, meologit is used to fit random-coefficient ordinal logistic regression models; see section 11.7.1.